Erotemic/xdoctest/README.rst

 There are a few cases that are currently backwards incompatible.

-Evaluating multiple items in a for loop no longer words
+Evaluating multiple items in a for loop no longer works:

 .. code:: python